alucardness/php-all/README.md

 **Associativity** determines the order in which operations with the same precedence are evaluated.
 In PHP, operators are either left-associative or right-associative.
 Left-associative operators are evaluated from left to right, while right-associative operators are evaluated from right to left.

+## Control Structures

+* `if` statement - executes a set of code if a specified condition is true
+* `else` statement - executes a set of code if the same condition is false
+* `elseif` statement - executes a set of code if a different condition is true
+* `switch` statement - selects one of many blocks of code to be executed

+## Loops

+* `for` loop - executes a block of code a specified number of times
+* `foreach` loop - loops through a block of code for each element in an array
+* `while` loop - loops through a block of code while a specified condition is true
+* `do...while` loop - loops through a block of code once, and then repeats the loop while a specified condition is true